aureylz/python_courses_airbus/python/03_python-advanced/01_object_oriented/README.md

 a350 = SimpleAircraft('A350F', is_cargo=True)
 ```

+---

 ### Functions in a class

+---

-classes can (and most probably should...) also contain methods (functions) that can change the state of your internal variables.
+Classes can (and most probably should...) also contain methods (functions) that can change the state of your internal variables.

+---

 There are three distinct types of functions tied to ```class```:

+---

 - class methods (using ```@classmethod``` decorator and ```cls``` as the first parameter)
   - has access to class variables
   - has no access to instance variables

+---

 - static methods (using ```@staticmethod``` decorator)
   - has no access to neither class nor instance variables
   - usually an helper method that only relies on the passed in parameters

+---

 - instance methods (using ```self``` as the first parameter)
   - has access to both class and instance variables

+---

 In the below example, we'll append a ```convert()``` method that'll change the cabin layout of our ```SimpleAircraft```.

+---

 But, in the real world, not all models can support such a transformation, we also want to implement this logic, for that we'll need an additional ```is_convertible``` variable.

+---

 The current cabin layout / state is stored in ```is_cargo```.

+---

 Because only two layouts are supported (cargo or passengers), a boolean is plainly sufficient to code the layout.

+---

 ```python
 class SimpleAircraft: